Fire and rescue services

 Bahrain's laws differ from Australia's in several areas, including:

-Authorities might stop you from leaving Bahrain if you have a commercial or labour dispute, legal proceedings or unpaid debts.
-See Travel
+Authorities might stop you from leaving Bahrain if you have a commercial or labour dispute, legal proceedings, or unpaid debts.
+Check with your local lawyer for full details and advice. (see 'Travel').

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-You must have a valid work permit from the relevant Bahraini authority for any type of employment.
-Do not work in Bahrain on a tourist visa.
-Being involved in any kind of work or employment (paid or unpaid) without a valid and official work permit will result in detention, fine and deportation from Bahrain.
-If you drive under the influence of alcohol, authorities may detain, fine and ban you from driving.
+You must obtain a valid work permit from the relevant Bahraini authority for any type of employment.
+It is illegal to work in Bahrain on a tourist or non-work visa.
+Engaging in any form of work (paid or unpaid) without the necessary work permit can lead to detention, fines, and deportation.

-Women may be taken into custody when reporting sexual assault, as they may have to prove that the sex was not consensual to avoid being charged under extramarital sex laws.
+Women reporting sexual assault may be taken into custody and may need to prove that the encounter was non-consensual to avoid being charged under extramarital sex laws.
 For more details, please check the local laws and seek legal advice from a local lawyer.

-If you're associated with groups that are anti-Bahrain government, you could be refused entry or arrested and detained.
+If you are associated with groups considered anti-Bahrain government, you may be refused entry or face arrest and detention.

 Some Australian criminal laws still apply when you're overseas.
 If you break these laws, you may face prosecution in Australia.